prettydiff/biddle/readme.md

 * *integrity* - Downloaded packages will perform a hash comparison before they are unpackaged.
 If the hashes don't match a failure will occur.
 * *autonomy* - There is no central authority here.
 Host your own publications and manage them as you please with any name you choose.
 * *management* - There is no dependency hell here.
 Dependency management will not be automated, but a means to manage and review the status of all installed/published packages will be provided.
+* *freedom* - biddle will work everywhere Node.js runs.
+It can be used with any application written in any language.

 ## Project Status
 **Unstable and in early developement.**